 The comfort level of the AKG K701 is another impressive highlight.
 If you spend hours in the studio or enjoy long listening sessions, these are a good choice.

 The clamping force is light, and there is minimal pressure on your ears.
-But stability is a little loose so I wouldn’t suggest aggressive movements.
+But stability is a little loose, so I wouldn’t suggest aggressive movements, and they are a very poor choice for headphones while doing any physical activity.

 The 3-D Form ear pads are also fantastic.
 They envelop your ears with precision.
 Soft and durable.
 Likewise, the open-back design provides maximum airflow to keep your ears from sweating.
 This combines perfectly with the earpads for a relaxed feel.
 There is also ample room for your ears.

 The original production run featured a padded surface with distinct bumps.
 And to be honest, it often felt unnecessary and led to discomfort.
-I’m glad AKG took the feedback from buyers on board and refined the headband.
-It’s a significant improvement.
+I’m glad AKG took the feedback from buyers on board and refined the headband, but I would have preferred a more traditional padded approach.

-These are a bit bulky in appearance, but thankfully the lightweight frame doesn’t make these feel bulky on your head.
-Comfortable headphones that are a joy to wear.
+These are bulky in appearance, but thankfully, the lightweight frame doesn’t make them feel bulky on your head.
+While not the most comfortable headphones I’ve had the chance to run through my testing they are also far from the worst.

 Design